WJTC: Programming

-Syndicated programming on WJTC includes The Simpsons, Modern Family and Two and a Half Men.
+Sports programming

 WJTC broadcasts local high school football games on Friday nights during the fall season.
 Playoff games were aired as well, but unlike the regular season, these were tape-delayed because of the Alabama High School Athletic Association's regulations.
 This playoff coverage ended after the 2016 season.

 Newscasts

-When WJTC signed on the air in 1984, the station produced a morning news program called Mornin' along with the market's first prime time newscast at 9:00 p.m. (predating the launch of WALA's 9:00 p.m. newscast by 14 years).
+When WJTC signed on the air in 1984, the station produced a morning news program called Mornin' along with the market's first prime time newscast at 9 p.m. (predating the launch of WALA's 9 p.m. newscast by 14 years).
 The broadcasts originated from studios in downtown Pensacola.
-The 9:00 p.m. weeknight newscast was moved to 10:00 p.m. in the hopes of attracting more viewers, while the weekend evening newscast continued to air in the 9:00 p.m. timeslot, supplemented with the syndicated national and international news program Independent Network News.
+The 9 p.m. weeknight newscast was moved to 10 p.m. in the hopes of attracting more viewers, while the weekend evening newscast continued to air in the 9 p.m. timeslot, supplemented with the syndicated national and international news program Independent Network News.
 The morning and evening newscasts were discontinued by May 31, 1986.
 Another attempt at a 9 p.m. newscast on the station was made many years later (after WJTC was sold and its facilities moved to Mobile).

-Outside of promotions for WPMI's newscasts and simulcasts of that station's severe weather coverage, WJTC didn't air any news programming.
-However, on September 23, 2013, WPMI began producing two half-hour evening newscasts on WJTC that air weeknights at 6:30 and 9:00 p.m.; the 9:00 p.m. newscast competes with WALA's longer-established prime time newscast (which comparatively runs for one hour) and ironically, also competes with fellow sister station WFGX's 9:00 p.m. newscast that is produced by WEAR-TV (a half-hour program that debuted one month earlier on August 12, 2013).
+Outside of promotions for WPMI's newscasts and simulcasts of that station's severe weather coverage, WJTC did not air any news programming.
+However, on September 23, 2013, WPMI began producing two half-hour evening newscasts on WJTC that air weeknights at 6:30 and 9 p.m.; the 9 p.m. newscast competes with WALA's longer-established prime time newscast (which comparatively runs for one hour) and ironically, also competes with fellow sister station WFGX's 9 p.m. newscast that is produced by WEAR-TV (a half-hour program that debuted one month earlier on August 12, 2013).

 WJTC canceled its 6:30 newscast on July 29, 2016, and replaced it with Inside Edition the following Monday.
 The 9 p.m. newscast was moved to 7 p.m. in June 2018.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of sister stations WEAR-TV and WPMI-TV:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of sister stations WEAR-TV and WPMI-TV:

 44.2 was silent until March 1, 2022, when it was reactivated with Rewind TV; it was the home of Grit from 2014 until 2021 when it moved to a fourth digital subchannel of WFNA.

 Analog-to-digital conversion

-WJTC discontinued regular programming on its analog signal, over UHF channel 44, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 45.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 44.
+WJTC discontinued regular programming on its analog signal, over UHF channel 44, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 45, using virtual channel 44.